-Monsoon is around the corner and will bring relief from the long torrid summers throughout the country.
-As nice the notion of rains is after the sweltering heat of June, the fact remains that monsoon brings the great amount of chaos in a day to day life.
-Heavy downpours bring flooding, traffic jams, water logging and take a huge toll our beloved cars.
-They have to endure many problems such as acid rains, rust smelly interiors and bring a lot of headaches to car enthusiasts like us.
+As nice the notion of rains is after the sweltering heat of June, the fact remains that monsoon brings with itself a great amount of chaos.
+Heavy downpour brings floods, traffic jams, and waterlogging, taking a huge toll on our beloved cars.
+They have to endure many problems such as acid rains, rust, smelly interiors, and bring a lot of headaches to car enthusiasts like us.
 But don’t worry, here are some simple yet important tips that you can follow to keep your car in mint condition during the rains.

-Taking care of the body of the car is essential in the monsoons as the rain is mildly acidic in nature and has an adverse affect on the car’s paint and underbody.
+Taking care of the body of the car is essential in the monsoons as the rain is mildly acidic in nature and has an adverse effect on the car’s paint and underbody.
 You can avoid it by using a good quality wax or a polish regularly during the season.
 The polish forms a thin coat on the painted surface and does not let water stick to it.
-A good quality polish will also ensure that rain water does not affect the car paint.
-An underbody anti- rust treatment is also recommended once every two to three years.
+A good quality polish will also ensure that rainwater does not affect the car paint.
+An underbody anti-rust treatment is also recommended once every two to three years.
 It generally does not cost much and has excellent long-term benefits.

 3) Clean windscreen:

-People usually have their windscreen wipers in bad shape.
+People usually have their windscreen wipers in bad shape, and they are not even aware of it.
 Rubber hardens over time, which significantly reduces the wiper’s effectiveness.
 Besides the hazy view out when it’s raining, a bad wiper will leave permanent scratches on your expensive windscreen.
 Change them whenever you feel they are getting hard.
+It is a good practice t change it every 6-8 months, or before the monsoon starts.

 4) Electricals & Lighting:

-make sure to check all the loose or weak electrical connections, patch them up.
+It is a well-known fact that water and electricity are among the worst combinations.
+Be doubly sure to check all the loose or weak electrical connections, patch them up.
 Make sure external wires are insulated.
-Ensure that the head lights and tail lights are working properly as during rains, visibility is poor, not only for you but also for the traffic behind you.
+Ensure that the headlights and tail lights are working properly as during rains, visibility is poor, not only for you but also for the traffic behind you.
 Check all the lights as it is advisable to keep your parking light and brake light on while driving.

 5) Tyres & Brakes:

-one of the most important aspect in keeping you safe through the wet roads is the tyres.
+One of the most important aspect to keep you safe in adverse conditions is the tyres.
 Tyres with less than 2mm of tread are prone to aquaplaning.
 It occurs when the tyre cannot squeeze out the water between the road and itself, and hence glides over a thin layer of water like a surfboard.
 This lack of contact between the road surface and the tyres could result in loose of control over the car, resulting in a serious accident.
 Always maintain the manufacturer-recommended tyre pressure, as this ensures the maximum contact area between your tyres and the road thus maximising the grip levels.